Reinforcing crisis readiness with transfer tools

 About the author

-Pedro Machado has worked in financial regulation and supervision for close to 20 years.
+Pedro Machado has worked in financial regulation and supervision for more than 20 years.
 He was the Director of Legal Services and Chief Legal Counsel at Banco de Portugal, where he has also previously served as Deputy Director of the Prudential Supervision Department.
-A Portuguese national, he was the Minister of Finance’s Chief of Staff between 2011 and 2013, and has worked in the European Central Bank and PwC.
-From...
+A Portuguese national, he was the Minister of Finance’s Chief of Staff between 2011 and 2013, and has worked in the European Central Bank and PwC...